EU Lifts Growth Forecast As Eurozone Skirts Recession - UrduPoint

 The commission also raised its growth forecast for the EU bloc to 0.8 percent.

-Germany, Europe's biggest economy, is now expected to avoid a recession and eke out growth of 0.2 percent this year.
+Germany, Europe's biggest economy, is expected to go into a technical recession in the first quarter but eke out growth of 0.2 percent for the full year.

 Gentiloni warned that "better than expected doesn't mean good".